20 Tactics For Magento Speed Optimization & Speed Up Magento 2 Websites

 By default, Magento logs are kept for up to 180 days.
 This massive amount of data can ultimately put a strain on your database, slowing down your Magento website.
 Therefore, it is advisable to clean the overgrown logs and database on a regular basis in order to keep your Magento e-commerce website operating at a good pace.

 You can enable log cleaning in your admin panel.
 In addition, you can specify how long the log should be kept.
-To do so, in the admin homepage, go to Store > Configuration > Advanced > System > Logs.
-Then, in the “Save Log” field, enter a value, and finally save the changes.
+To do so, on the admin homepage, go to Store > Configuration > Advanced > System > Logs.
+Then, in the “Save Log” field, enter a value, and finally save the change

 Utilize Magento Page Speed Optimization Extensions